cronvel/terminal-kit/doc/high-level.md

 If the terminal does not support the feature, then the default palette for this terminal is provided, and each color that was modified by the lib replace it.

-Without a callback, it returns a Promise that resolve to that same *palette* array.
+Without a callback argument, it returns a Promise that resolve to that same *palette* array.